Dot and the Kangaroo (film)

-Dot and the Kangaroo is a 1977 Australian musical live action/animated film which combines animation and live-action.
-It is based on the 1899 children's literature book Dot and the Kangaroo by Ethel Pedley.
+Dot and the Kangaroo is a 1977 Australian live-action/animated musical drama film which combines animation and live-action.
+It is based on the 1899 children's book Dot and the Kangaroo by Ethel Pedley.

 Plot

-New South Wales, 1884: when a redheaded five-year-old girl named Dot finds herself lost in the Australian bush, a female red kangaroo who has lost her joey promises to help the girl find her way home.
+New South Wales, 1884: when a perpetually barefoot red-headed five-year-old girl named Dot finds herself lost in the Australian bush, a female red kangaroo who has lost her joey promises to help the girl find her way home.
 In the process, the kangaroo introduces Dot to a number of other local animals, teaching her a greater appreciation for nature.